ADA-research/OverfittingCASH/readme.md

 Installation of the requirements works on Linux or Mac.
 Due to the usage of the smac package, installation on Windows can be done using WSL.

+After experiments.py has produced some results, visualize.py can be used to produce the holdout plots from Figure 2 in the paper:

+5. `python3 visualize.py`

 ## Datasets

 ### Large Scale Holdout Experiments